 Read our Day 1 here – > Family Goals: Caramoan Island Day 1: East Side Island Hopping

-We woke up early for breakfast and feasted on scramble egg, espada dried fish (belt fish), plain rice and Bicol’s cassava suman “binamban” and complemented with 3-in-1 coffee and milo energy drink.
+We woke up early for breakfast and feasted on scrambled egg, espada dried fish (belt fish), plain rice, and Bicol’s cassava suman “binamban” and complemented with 3-in-1 coffee and milo energy drink.
 This was indeed a heavy meal.

 The shiny hint of the sun made everyone excited in our getaway for the day.

 This is located in Guinahoan Island, the farthest island we will visit for our second day.
 It took us about forty-five minutes in getting there from Bikal Port.
 Few distances from the jump-off point is a small community where the locals busy selling cold refreshments like buko juice and soft drinks.
 Surprisingly, there is “lato” or sea grapes.
 I guess the island is abounding of these edible seaweeds.

 It was 8:00 am but we already felt the muddling summer heat when we set out for the short trek.
 From the jump-off point, it took us about fifteen minutes in getting to the lighthouse.
 It was not steep compared to Dingalan so it will not wear out people.
 Elders can manage to go uphill.

 From the top, we were awed of vast grassland, the “Batanes” like rolling hills, the nearby Lahuy Island, and the surrounding islets comprising the Caramoan Peninsula.
 We did not swim; we just laze around for several minutes and headed back to the busy community.
 We bought buko juice to quench our thirst.

 This is situated between the islands of Lahuy and Basot.
 This is one of the favorite island destinations when exploring Caramoan as it provides huts for a lunch stop, to doze off or simply, to rest.